2023 P&T Competition

 Each pharmacy school/college may enter one team into the national competition.
 If more than one team is interested in competing, a single team must be selected (typically the winner of a local competition).

-During the national competition semi-final round, national judges appointed by the AMCP Foundation evaluate and score the assignments submitted by each team.
-The teams with the highest scores advance to the final round of competition.
+The National P&T Competition is conducted in phases.
+During each phase, judges appointed by AMCP Foundation evaluate and score assignments submitted by participating teams.
+The teams with the highest scores advance to the final round of competition, which is held in conjunction with the AMCP Annual Meeting.

 All competing team members are expected to have a working knowledge of all deadlines, rules and requirements, and procedures for the P&T Competition.